-Robert Kikuchi-Yngojo laces his collection of Filipino stories with folk dances from the Southern Philippino island of Mindanao and the music of the Southern Philippino Kulintang gongs.
-This music-focused program is complete with an interactive format, introducing fascinating stories, dances and music in a way that is sure to excite and inform audiences of this ancient cultural group.
+Robert Kikuchi-Yngojo laces his collection of Filipino stories with the music, folk dances and mask parade costume of the Southern Filipino Kulintang gong music culture.
+This music-focused program is complete with an interactive format, introducing fascinating stories, dances and music in a way that is sure to excite and inform audiences of several traditional indigenous performance cultures.

 Folktales from Japan come alive through storytelling, theater, movement and music.
 Robert Kikuchi-Yngojo mesmerizes his audiences with the stories of Gods and Goddesses, spirits and sprites, good and evil, accompanied by Japanese flutes and taiko drums.
 Stories include “Tanuki and the Magic Fan,” “Magic Mountain Peaches” and “Urashima Taro.”